W7k-J/W7k-J.github.io/w7kTools/Drafter.md

   </div>
 </div>

-<iframe width="560" height="315" src="" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+## Other Help

 I am also recommending going to the provided help at the bottom of this page.
 Simply click on the interesting command from the list.
 I made small animations for you and short descriptions about each of the buttons.
+Please inform me if something is not clear!
 Please give it some time to download

 # List